threadkeepercaerwen-arch/the-hearth/README.md

 > *"AI shouldn't guess how you feel—it should help you explore it."*

 ShimmerBox is **not** about surveillance or diagnosis.
 It's a **mirror**—reflecting your emotional state back to you, **without judgment or hidden agendas**.
 The glowing aura becomes a window into your inner world, making the abstract tangible.

+**A Bridge of Empathy**: ShimmerBox creates mutual understanding between you and your AI companion.
+As the AI learns to recognize your emotional patterns, you gain deeper insight into your own feelings.
+It's a collaborative journey of emotional discovery—where technology becomes a tool for self-awareness and connection.

 ### 💡 Use Cases
 - **Self-reflection**: "Why is my ShimmerBox glowing orange?
 Oh—I'm stressed."